ouya/docs/enable_xiaomi_support.md

 The Xiaomi market requires a special application key and ID.
 Contact the [OUYA team](mailto:xiaomisupport@ouya.tv) to get these values.

+Additionally, non-OUYA markets require being pre-informed about all possible product IDs that might be used during the game's run.
+This is so the SDK can do any transforms that are specific to the market that the game is connecting to.

 ```java
 	// Your developer id can be found in the Developer Portal
 	public static final String DEVELOPER_ID = "00000000-0000-0000-0000-000000000000";